Tool Stack

 Performance, QA & handoff

-Audits, docs, and a clean handoff that won't leave the next dev lost.
+Agile checkpoints, audits, docs, and a clean handoff that won't leave the next dev lost.

 Next step